 Take a look at these 10 Strategies to Keep Moving Forward When Feeling Stuck.

 So, what are YOU doing with your life?

 Just the sheer fact that you’re asking yourself what you’re doing with your life is a step in the right direction.
-A mentor of mine always said, 90% of solving a problem is awareness that it exists.
+A mentor of mine always said that 90% of solving a problem is awareness that it exists.
 You know you need to do something.

 Now, if you’re serious about moving forward, it’s time to take the time and put in the effort and answer the questions above.
-Then, like Sabine and Max, be willing to take action – to step forward into a more fulfilling future – even if you’re not exactly sure how it’s going to play out.
+Then, like Sabine and Max, be willing to take action, even if you’re not exactly sure how it’s going to play out.